 Below you’ll find a list and short description of things that we’re working on, along with how to find additional information about each topic.
 We hope you find this information useful.
-If you want to follow up with us about any questions you may have, please do so – our contact information is available on our department’s reorganized homepage, which also contains this same list of information on a News tab at the top of the page.
-Check back from time to time for updates!
+If you want to follow up with us about any questions you may have, please do so – our contact information is available on our department’s homepage.
+Check back from time to time for updates.

 Welcome to our contact page, where you can find information about reaching the department or individual staff members.
 Please note: The quickest way to schedule an appointment is by email or phone.
 If you leave a voicemail, we’ll be sure to return your call within 24 hours.

 - Email: email@example.com.
 For general inquiries this is the quickest way to get an answer to your question.
 Questions received are routed to the staff member best equipped to respond with the information you need.

 - Phone: 704-892-7592.
 Please be sure to leave a voicemail - this is the quickest way to get an answer to a question via phone.

 - Mailing Address: 216 S. Main Street, P.O.
 Box 579, Davidson, NC 28036.

 - Staff Directory: For contact information for each individual please see the Staff Directory

 Below is a list of our most frequently asked questions, responses, and links to resources.

 - 1. Do I need an appointment to meet with a planner?
 Yes, appointments are preferred.
 Please call (704 892-7592) or email (firstname.lastname@example.org) the Planning Department to schedule an appointment.